Quantum Phase Estimation (QPE) for Solving Molecular Energies

 )

-The powers of the Hamiltonian simulation along a QPE routine of size 7:
+The power of the Hamiltonian simulation along a QPE routine of size 7:

 [ 1 2 4 8 16 32 64]

 These powers enter as an evolution coefficient for the Hamiltonian simulation (see Eq.
 (2) above).
-Using the theoretical bound we find
+Using the theoretical bound, we find this:

 EPS = 0.1